sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/1000 - summarizer.md

             ]
           },
           {
             "prompt": "Leesee must pay rents biweekly.
-For the dollar amount due, see addedendum A.", "values": [
+For the dollar amount due, see addendum A.", "values": [
               "not found",
               "biweekly"